 The stations include:

 Dramatic Play: Life is a stage.
-Teachers set up dramatic play to encourage social skills and role playing while also learning a variety of other skills.
+Teachers set up dramatic play to encourage confidence, social skills, and role playing.

 Visual Art: Materials will vary and include crayons, chalk, markers, colored pencils,paints, clay, different textures of papers, fabrics and yarn, food coloring, collage materials, and much more.
 Children are encouraged to express themselves creatively rather than produce a defined object as directed by teachers.

-Music: Children sing, listen, learn new songs, play instruments, explore rhythms and discover the sounds of different combinations of sound.
-Instructors create and teach new songs on a regular basis to introduce the child to making music part of everyday life.
+Music: Children sing, listen, learn new songs, play instruments, explore rhythms, and discover different combinations of sound.
+Instructors create and teach new songs on a regular basis so making music becomes part of everyday life.

-Dance: Creative movement offers a range of experiences that facilitate natural, easy play, proper development of alignment and neurological coordination.
-Ample opportunity to hop, bound, run, dive, leap, jump, turn, kick, and stretch.
+Dance: Creative movement offers a range of experiences that facilitate natural, easy play, proper development of alignment, and neurological coordination.
+There will be ample opportunity to hop, bound, run, dive, leap, jump, turn, kick, and stretch.

-Group Activities: This includes daily circle time, storytelling, finger plays, songs, and walks.
-Group activities encourage social skills such as turn-taking, cooperation, reciprocal language skills, sharing, empathy, as well as cognitive development.
+Group Activities: Activities include daily circle time, storytelling, finger plays, songs, snack time and walks.
+Group activities encourage social skills such as turn-taking, cooperation, reciprocal language skills, sharing, empathy, as well as facilitating cognitive development.

 Science/Nature: Science is explored all through the day in a multitude of ways.
 Children may engage in a cooking activity, take a nature walk, or plant a seed.
-We have materials such as magnets, magnifying glasses, shells, and rocks and sometimes even live creatures such as fish, frogs, butterfly habitats etc. for daily exploration!
+We have materials such as magnets, magnifying glasses, shells, rocks, and sometimes even live creatures such as fish, frogs, butterflies, etc., for daily exploration.

-Math: Goals for math include shape recognition, object matching, counting, and categorizing and sorting, quantitative skills and sequencing.
-We achieve these goals through music, calendar, puzzles, blocks, pattern blocks, beads, and much more.
+Math: Goals for math include shape recognition, object matching, counting, categorizing, sorting, quantitative skills, and sequencing.
+We achieve these goals through music, our calendar, puzzles, blocks, pattern blocks, beads, and much more.

-Sensory Experiences: These activities are important for the enhancement of the senses, so crucial for complete child development.
-We explore textures, foods, smells, sounds, and sights.
+Sensory Experiences: These activities are important for the enhancement of the senses that are so crucial for complete child development.
+We explore textures, tastes, smells, sounds, and sights.

-Literacy Center/Language Development: Through daily stories, songs, finger plays, as well as conversational interactions, we support language development.
-Additionally, our classrooms have a writing center that is available for children to explore written words and names.
+Language Development: Through daily stories, songs, finger plays, as well as conversational interactions, we support language development.
+Additionally, our classrooms have a writing center that is available for children to explore written words and practice writing the alphabet.

-Physical Development: Gross motor development is supported through dance, walks on the MAC campus, climbing on playground structures, yoga, and creative movement in MAC’s dance studio.
+Physical Development: Gross motor development is supported through dance, walks on the MAC campus, climbing on playground structures, yoga, and creative movement.
 Fine motor activities develop hand-eye coordination and finger-hand muscle strength.
-We support this through art, writing, and manipulative materials such as peg boards, lacing cards, and puzzles.
+We support this through art, writing, and manipulative materials such as peg boards, the weaving wall, and puzzles.